Violin acoustics: Comparison with other members of the violin family

+Viola

-The physics of the viola are the same as that of the violin, and the construction and acoustics of the cello and the double bass are similar.
+The physics of the viola is fundamentally the same as that of the violin, and the construction and acoustics of the cello and the double bass are similar.

 The viola is a larger version of the violin, and has on average a total body length of 27+1⁄4 in, with strings tuned a fifth lower than a violin (with a length of about 23+3⁄8 in).
 The viola's larger size is not proportionally great enough to correspond to the strings being pitched as they are, which contributes to its different timbre.
 Violists need to have hands large enough to be able to accomplish fingering comfortably.
 The C string has been described by Piston as having a timbre that is "powerful and distinctive", but perhaps in part because the sound it produces is easily covered, the viola is not so frequently used in the orchestra as a solo instrument.
 According to the American physicist John Rigden, the lower notes of the viola (along with the cello and the double bass) suffer from strength and quality.
 This is because typical resonant frequencies for a viola lie between the natural frequencies of the middle open strings, and are too high to reinforce the frequencies of the lower strings.
 To correct this problem, Rigden calculated that a viola would need strings that were half as long again as on a violin, which would making the instrument inconvenient to play.

+Cello

 The cello, with an overall length of 48 in, is pitched an octave below the viola.
 The proportionally greater thickness of its body means that its timbre is not adversely affected by having dimensions that do not correspond to its pitch of its open strings, as is the case with the viola.